lirdib/football_database/README.md

 This championship database has 7 tables which incluede information for Seasons,Teams,Players,Nationalites of players, Team Statics, Players Transfers and Played matches.
 Everyone can use this project to keep satistics of he's favourite championship, team or player based on real data.
 This project was developed while being on internship by a 17 year old student as a final test on the end of internship.
 Hope you like this idea.

+This project currently does not have any license but you are plesed to notify me if you do use this project anywhere or clone it.
+Thank you.